[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 The role of communications in seeking to improve road user behaviour cannot be underestimated.
 Our innovative campaigns are designed to capture the attention and influence the community to create a safe road environment for all of us.

-Drink Driving campaign "Full of It"
+Drink driving campaign "Full of It"

 ‘Drink drivers are full of it,’ is the freshly brewed South Australia Police road safety campaign launched on 2 October 2024 to curb drink driving on South Australian roads.